 If you’re going to assign seats or tables, you’ll need some combination of place cards, escort cards, and a seating chart.
 Here’s the difference:

 - Place cards mark each guest’s assigned seat.
-(They’re at each place.)
+(How to remember it: they’re at each place.)

 - Escort cards tell guests their assigned table, and assigned seat if applicable.
-(They escort guests to their seats.)
+(How to remember it: they escort guests to their seats.)

 - Seating charts are essentially big posters that list every guest’s name along with their table assignment.
 Check out my favorite seating chart DIY here!